 |We wanted to tell you about a new way you can support the American Nystagmus Network.
 It is a new program sponsored by Amazon called AmazonSmile.
 Amazon will donate .5% of your eligible purchases to ANN!!!
 All you need to do is select ANN as the organization and Amazon will do the rest.
 This is NOT just a holiday promotion, but is a year-round program.
 The best part is there is no cost to you or the American Nystagmus Network.|

-If you are a current paid member, be on the lookout for a new newsletter packed with information about how we are taking ANN to the next level.
-There are a lot of exciting events coming up.
+If you are a current paid member or your membership expired after 1/1/2014, you should have received the Spring/Summer 2014 ANNagram.
+The newsletter is packed with information about how we are taking ANN to the next level.
+There is also a lot exciting information on upcoming events.

 Save the Date - New Orleans, Louisiana has been chosen as the location for ANN’s 2015 conference.
 July 17-19, 2015.